 Old Lyme Airbnb Occupancy Rate Trends (2025)

 Maximize your bookings by understanding the Old Lyme STR occupancy trends.
 Seasonal demand shifts significantly influence how often properties are booked.
-Typically, Julysees the highest demand (peak season occupancy), while March experiences the lowest (low season).
+Typically, Augustsees the highest demand (peak season occupancy), while February experiences the lowest (low season).
 Effective strategies, like adjusting minimum stays or offering promotions, can boost occupancy during slower periods.
 Here's how different property tiers perform in Old Lyme:

 - Strong performing properties (Top 25%) maintain 58% or higher occupancy, suggesting good market fit and guest satisfaction.